 - The source server should use the MySQL InnoDB engine.

 - User must have permissions to configure binary logging and create new users on the source server.

 - If the source server has SSL enabled, ensure the SSL CA certificate provided for the domain has been included in the

-- Ensure the the source server has a public IP address, the DNS is publicly accessible, or has a fully qualified domain name (FQDN).
+- Ensure that the source server has a public IP address, that DNS is publicly accessible, or that the source server has a fully qualified domain name (FQDN).